Republicans Won The House and Senate. Here’s What A GOP Congress Could Mean for Tech Policy.

 Gabby Miller / Nov 15, 2024While votes are still being counted in some House races, it's clear Republicans will have a majority and that a new governing trifecta is set to reshape the policy agenda in Washington.
 Even as the busy lame-duck session grinds on, Republicans are already vying for key leadership positions that will steer tech policy in the upcoming Congress.

-Yesterday, the Senate selected John Thune, the Republican senator from South Dakota, as its majority leader, replacing Sen. Mitch McConnell.
-Although Sen. Thune’s record on tech policy is relatively thin, he was a vocal supporter of the TikTok bill that passed this spring and even introduced his own alternative bill called the RESTRICT Act, which he argued was “the best way to counter the TikTok threat.”
+Sen. Thune was also a vocal supporter of the TikTok bill that passed this spring and even introduced his own alternative bill called the RESTRICT Act, which he argued was “the best way to counter the TikTok threat.”
 (The Restrict Act would have required the Commerce Department to identify and mitigate foreign information and communications threats and establish civil and criminal penalties for violations.)
-Sen. Thune’s proposed bipartisan Filter Bubble Transparency Act also passed the Senate in late July as part of the Kids Online Safety Act, which many considered dead in the House but may still be up for consideration in the lame-duck.
+Sen. Thune’s proposed bipartisan Filter Bubble Transparency Act also passed the Senate in late July as part of the Kids Online Safety Act, which is all but dead in the House and likely won’t be taken up in the lame-duck session.
+And last November, joined by Sens.
+Amy Klobuchar (D-MN) and Roger Wicker (R-MS), among others, Thune introduced a bill proposing a number of testing and transparency standards for high-risk and high-impact AI systems.

-Though not yet official, it’s expected that Sen. Ted Cruz (R-TX) will chair the Senate Committee on Commerce, Science, and Transportation, of which he is the current ranking member.
+Though not yet official, it’s expected that Sen. Cruz will chair the Senate Committee on Commerce, Science, and Transportation, of which he is the current ranking member.
 As chair, Sen. Cruz may have some influence over who Trump nominates as Federal Communications Commission (FCC) and Federal Trade Commission (FTC) chair, given that he’d run their respective confirmation hearings.
 He would also have significant influence over tech policy legislation in the Senate.

 Under Democratic Sen. Maria Cantwell’s leadership, the Committee attempted to move forward comprehensive data privacy legislation, with the American Privacy Rights Act (APRA) as its centerpiece.
 Sen. Cruz railed against APRA’s private right of action provisions and the additional authority it would hand to the FTC.
 "I cannot support any data privacy bill that empowers trial lawyers, strengthens Big Tech by imposing crushing new regulatory costs on upstart competitors or gives unprecedented power to the FTC to become referees of internet speech,” Sen. Cruz tweeted following the bill’s introduction.